LibreJam

 Socialising

-Come and chat with us in the #librejam IRC channel on LOHIRC.
+Come and chat with us in the #librejam IRC channel on Slashnet.
 Here you can brainstorm, team up and chat about development!
 If you have a question about the jam, come and chat in the IRC channel.

 Guidelines